 Obtain a Full Treatment Plan Customized to Your Needs

-Treatment doesn’t stop after detox.
+Treatment doesn’t stop after you detox from alcohol.
 Most people need ongoing care and a customized treatment plan to manage their health.

 This should include a variety of therapies based on your individual needs.
 It should also include access to medical care and, in some cases, neuro rehab services.